LUMII-AILab/lindat-common/README.md

-# LINDAT/CLARIN Common Theme
+# CLARIN-LV Common Theme

 [![Build Status](https://travis-ci.org/ufal/lindat-common.svg?branch=master)](https://travis-ci.org/ufal/lindat-common)
 [![Dependency Status](https://gemnasium.com/ufal/lindat-common.svg)](https://gemnasium.com/ufal/lindat-common)

-Files common for all Lindat projects.
+Files common for all Clarin-LV projects.
 The repository has been migrated from [UFAL Redmine](https://redmine.ms.mff.cuni.cz/projects/lindat-common).
 Here is short description on how to use Lindat Common Theme, for more detailed info see [Redmine wiki](https://redmine.ms.mff.cuni.cz/projects/lindat-common/wiki).

 ## What is in the repository